Technology, Science, Environment and Medicine

-The History of Technology, Science, and Environment program at the University of Maryland is one of the strongest in the Mid-Atlantic region.
+The History of Technology, Science, Environment and Medicine program at the University of Maryland is one of the strongest in the Mid-Atlantic region.

-Graduate students may concentrate in this field while pursuing the MA or PhD degree in History.
+Graduate students may concentrate in this field while pursuing the MA, HiLS, HiHP, or PhD degree in History.

 Graduate

-The history of technology, science and the environment is a dynamic field for graduate students.
-Several faculty members in the Department of Historyspecialize in the history of technology and the environment in the United States, Europe and Eurasia in the 20th century.
+The history of technology, science environment and medicine is a dynamic field for graduate students.
+Several faculty members in the Department of History specialize in the history of technology and the environment in the United States, Europe and Eurasia in the 20th century.
 Specialists elsewhere on campus focus on related fields such as the history of biology, medicine and public health.
 Graduate students may choose technology, science and environment as their “general field,” or their “minor field,” or they may take courses in the field to enrich their study of the United States, Latin America or Europe.

 Resources